Black Lantern Corps: Prominent members

-In Blackest Night #2, multiple black power rings attempt to reanimate the body of Dove (Don Hall), only to be prevented from disturbing his grave by an invisible barrier.
-Hall is stated to be at peace in death and unable to be resurrected.
+In Blackest Night #2, multiple black power rings attempt to reanimate the body of Dove, only to be prevented from disturbing his grave by an invisible barrier.
+Dove is stated to be at peace in death and unable to be resurrected.
 In an interview with IGN, Johns provides an explanation behind Dove's immunity to the black power rings: "You'll learn more about this as we go forward.
 But really it speaks to the nature of Don Hall.
 He can't be desecrated by the likes of these things.
 He's untouchable in death and at total peace more than any other being in the universe."

 In Blackest Night: Batman #1, the spirit of Deadman is unable to prevent a black power ring from reviving his remains.
 Deadman attempts to possess his own corpse, but is unable to control it.
 During the Blackest Night panel at San Diego Comic-Con in 2009, Geoff Johns was asked whether the revived corpses of the Black Lanterns were speaking for themselves or if they were being controlled by an outside force.
 Johns declined to answer, implying that the question would be answered during the Blackest Night storyline.
 Similarly, while being overcome by a black power ring, the Spectre declares that he "will not be used."
 Prior to the Spectre's conversion, Black Hand makes note of Shadowpact members Zatanna and Blue Devil being surrounded by an aura of life.
 Upon scanning the Phantom Stranger, Black Hand remarks that the Stranger is "neither living nor dead", and notes him as of interest to his Corps.